Return to Index

 Should You Spank Your Child?

-- A learning environment characterized by positive, supportive parent-child relationships
+- Positive, supportive parent-child relationships

 - An extra bedtime story